AndrewTweddle/fpinscala/README.md

 11. When two case clauses have the same right hand side, consider whether the matches can be re-ordered to collapse them into one.
 See the model answer for Stream.drop() which does this.
 12. If ignoring a parameter in a lambda expression, don't give it a name.
 Use _ to make it obvious that it is being ignored (see the model answer for Stream.headOption).
 13. If seeing "by name" parameters, consider whether a "lazy val" is needed to avoid multiple evaluations of the parameter value.
+14. When a state action or other function type has been defined, try to express other functions more succinctly as state actions.

 ## Thoughts